Articuno-I/wififinder/README.md

 Things I'm working on currently:
 * Bug catching, there's bound to be 5000000 of them that will doubtless crash the server many times.
 * Compatibility, especially with some IE versions not telling the server when they dc which has potential to break things.
+(Or even flat-out not working?
+Kinda hard to test when I'm not running windows though...)

 Future considerations:
 * Some way of getting back to battles after a dc?
 IDK how this would work though.